bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

   - Configure Settings (tab) > Module Settings > Sound Effects: Unchecked
   - Configure Settings (tab) > Module Settings > Shadows Quality: None
   - Configure Settings (tab) > Module Settings > Advanced Lighting: Unchecked
+- [FXMaster](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster) - Adds various special effects to the map
 - [Illandril's Chat Enhancements](https://foundryvtt.com/packages/illandril-chat-enhancements/) - Enhances the chat by showing player names in IC messages, replacing actor names with token names, and showing who you are currently speaking as.
 It also simulates hovering over a token when hovering over a chat message associated with a token.
 - [Polyglot](https://foundryvtt.com/packages/polyglot/) - Talk to others using a language your selected character can understand and scrambles in-character text you can't understand. - Suggested by jniezink on the FoundryVTT Subreddit
 - [One Journal](https://foundryvtt.com/packages/one-journal/) - Provides a unified view for authoring journals
    - Configure Settings (tab) > Module Settings > Button in journal directory: Checked
+- [Ping](https://foundryvtt.com/packages/pings/) - Adds the ability to ping on the map to highlight points of interest.
+Default is Left Click to ping, Shift + Left Click to move everyone's screen to your ping.
 - [Quick Insert](https://foundryvtt.com/packages/quick-insert) - Quick Insert (control + space) provides a context-aware search/autocomplete tool that can be used in most parts of FoundryVTT.
 Find actors, items, spells etc. and insert them wherever you need them right now - the map, character sheets, roll tables, journals, you name it. - Suggested by LorduFreeman on The Foundry Discord
 - [Show Drag Distance](https://github.com/wsaunders1014/showdragdistance) - Shows distance you've dragged the token as if you used the Ruler tool.